danifus/pssepath/README.rst

 Improvements or suggestions
 -----------------------------
-Visit the `whit forum <https://psspy.org/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_
+Visit the `Python for PSSE Forum <https://psspy.org/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_

 See also: